f2a2l/ProgettoAerodinamico/README.md

-## Hess smith solver
+## VHS - Viscous Hess Smith

-A Hess Smith solver is included in folder `HessSmith`.
-To start an UI version of this program, just run `StartHS` (after running `addPaths`).
-Alternatively, you can access the solver as a function with the instructions below.
+A 2D, multi element aerodynamic solver is included in folder `ViscousHessSmith`; you can access the solver as a function with the instructions below.

-### Using the solver
+### Creating an instance of the solver

-Function `solverHS` takes different inputs depending whether it is used for a single or multiple airfoils:
+Function `solverVHS` takes different inputs depending whether it is used for a single or multiple airfoils:

-__Single airfoil case__: `[...] = solverHS(npoint, arflPar, alpha)`, where:
+__Single airfoil case__: `obj_name = solverVHS(npoint, arflPar, alpha)`, where:
 - _npoint_ is half the number of points used to generate geometry.
 - _arflPar_ is a row vector, each component corresponding to the parameters describing airfoil geometry.
 - _alpha_ is the angle of attack.